 Wish Kid: Nick used his magic glove to wish his family was wealthy, causing them to win the lottery.
 As anyone familiar to the series' premise can attest without watching the episode, it was just a matter of time before the wish wore off and they lost the money.
 Then again, the way they were spending the money, they'd have squandered it all.

-In one episode of TaleSpin, Baloo saves Shere Khan's life, who now owes Baloo a debt.
+In "Save the Tiger", Baloo saves Shere Khan's life, who now owes Baloo a debt.
 Baloo first asks for a few simple things, before being reminded that Shere Khan is one of the most wealthy and powerful men in the world.
 Baloo then buys back his plane, isolates most of his friends, and becomes bored with his new wealth and gifts.
 Eventually Baloo ends up irritating Khan with endless lists of demands; Khan secretly arranges for Baloo to be kidnapped and the ransom equals the amount from selling all the things that Baloo asked from Khan and Higher for Hire.
 By the end of the episode, Baloo's friends get him back, and Baloo's last request is for the status quo to return.

 In South Park, Cartman inherits one million dollars and decides to buy an amusement park for himself calling it "Cartmanland", but needs to allow visitors to keep the park maintained and running.
 This frustrates him so much, he decides to sell the park to its previous owners.
-He gets his money back, but the IRS took most of his fortune from unpaid taxes and penalties and the rest (more than what he had) for a lawsuit settlement resulting in Kenny's death on one of the rides.
+He gets his money back, but the IRS took most of his fortune from unpaid taxes and penalties and the rest (more than what he had) for a lawsuit settlement resulting from Kenny's death on one of the rides.

 Batman: The Animated Series, "Joker's Millions".
 Rival gangster King Barlowe inexplicably leaves his entire fortune to the Joker, who's so strapped for cash he doesn't even question it.
 Only after he's bribed his way to freedom, hired a new Harley and outright thrown money into the streets does he find a Video Will revealing the catch - less than a tenth of what he inherited is real money.
 Everything else is counterfeit, and he can either face the Intimidating Revenue Service or admit to the world he's been had.